Postdoctoral Fellow / April, 2021 —

 approaches to reduce food

-waste and improve supply chain
+waste and improve supply

-efficiency, bridging the gap
+chain efficiency, bridging

-between production and
+the gap between production

-consumption in horticulture.
+and consumption in

 Guest Lecturer / September, 2015 —